UniSwarm/uDevkit-SDK/support/archi/dspic33ck/README.md

 # dsPIC33CK support

 dsPIC33CK family is a new generation of 16 bits microcontroller with DSP accelerator.
-Architechture and periphericals are similar to [dsPIC33CH](../dspic33ch/README.md).
+Architecture and peripherals are similar to [dsPIC33CH](../dspic33ch/README.md).

-A lot of periphericals (UART, Timer...) are not compatible with others dsPIC ranges.
-Full support of drivers may needs additionnal time.
+A lot of peripherals (UART, Timer...) are not compatible with others dsPIC ranges.
+Full support of drivers may needs additional time.

 This family have variation of flash memory, pin count and CAN FD for 5XX subfamily.